mmu-webdesign/l4-WPD-web-term-2-template/README.md

 **Use this template if you are taking the Web Page Development unit**

-If you are taking Introduction to Web Development, [use the l4-rwd-template files](https://github.com/mmu-webdesign/l4-rwd-template).

 This repository creates the folders and files you will need to follow through the web design and development process.

 You will create a page that uses the components demonstrated in class to embed video, audio and photographic content, using content you generate to the brief set in the DAC unit.
 Components can be used on your page in any order.